International Business Economics MScStudy level: Postgraduate

-The aim of the module is to examine and critique key corporate finance issues, including financial management, risk and return, corporate financing and asset pricing, capital structure and payout policy.
+The module examines and critiques key corporate finance issues, including financial management, risk and return, corporate financing and asset pricing, capital structure and payout policy.
 The module will take an international perspective and explore both theoretical models and empirical evidence.

 Quantitative Methods - 15 credits

-This module will cover some of the quantitative techniques commonly used by financial analysts, economists, accountants as well as individual investors.
-The aim is to give students the basic grounding in econometric methods used in the analysis of quantitative data.
-The module will primarily focus on the statistical techniques of estimation, hypothesis testing and modelling using economic and financial data.
+This module discusses quantitative techniques commonly used by financial analysts, economists, accountants, and individual investors.
+The goal is to provide students with a basic understanding of econometric methods used in quantitative data analysis.
+The module focuses on statistical techniques such as estimation, hypothesis testing and modelling using economic and financial data.

 Economics of Emerging Markets - 15 credits

-The major objectives of this module are to identify and evaluate the various business and economic sources of growth in the major emerging market economies, and to gain insights into their evolving trading and investment patterns.
-The module will provide in-depth, critical analysis of major contemporary issues relevant for the study of international business economics.
+This module concentrates on identifying and evaluating the various business and economic sources of growth in the major emerging market economies, as well as to gain insights into their evolving trading and investment patterns.
+The module also provides an in-depth, critical analysis of major contemporary issues relevant to studying international business economics.